status-im/nimbus-eth2/docs/the_nimbus_book/src/networking.md

 In addition to making outgoing connections, the beacon node node works best when others can connect to it - this speeds up the process of finding good peers.

-To allow incoming connections, the node must be reachable via a public IP address and it must be aware of it, so it can advertise it to its peers.
+To allow incoming connections, the node must be reachable via a public IP address.
+It must also be aware of this address, so that it can advertise it to its peers.

 ## UPnP